 But there are good reasons I say to lay it down for a few minutes.
 Here are four compelling reasons you may want to nix phone while breastfeeding.

-1 Losing precious time to a phone while breastfeeding
+You lose precious time to a phone while breastfeeding

 I may love my phone, but I love my baby more.
 And while my phone stays the same, we all know that babies don’t.
 Your baby is growing daily.
 Every day, he’s a little bigger, a little smarter, a little stronger.
 The time is quickly approaching where he won’t stare happily in your eyes for minutes on end or let you snuggle him and breathe in the scent of his hair.